Statistical Complexity and Optimal Algorithms for Non-linear Ridge Bandits: Algorithm design

 \subsubsection{Certifying subsequent directions}

 In principle, certifying subsequent directions can also use the \iaht algorithm, but this may lead to a suboptimal sample complexity.
-The central question we answer in this section is as follows:
+The central question we answer in this section is as follows: \emph{Given an action $v_{\text{\rm pre}}$ with a known estimate $x_{\text{\rm pre}}$ for the inner product $\jiao{\theta^\star, v_{\text{\rm pre}}}\approx x_{\text{\rm pre}}$, can we certify the test direction $v$ with a smaller sample complexity?}